-The number of objectives is not specified and it is good practice for this not to exceed 3.
+The number of objectives is usually intended to be 3 and it is good practice for this not to exceed4.
 The number should be proportionate to the role.
 For example, a lunch time supervisor working 2 hours a day, might have one objective.